Applied AI

 Concrete guidance and tooling

-• Entity modeling and data contracts: Model core entities such as Item, LeadTime, Supplier, Order, and Shipment with explicit attributes for lead times, reliability scores, and contractual obligations.
-Publish data contracts and maintain versioning to support evolution without breaking downstream consumers.
+Entity modeling and data contracts: Model core entities such as Item, LeadTime, Supplier, Order, and Shipment with explicit attributes for risk and contractual obligations.
+Publish versioned contracts to support evolution without breaking downstream consumers.

-• Decision governance and policy engines: Separate decision models from policy rules.
-Use a policy engine to manage thresholds, escalation rules, and authorization checks.
-Ensure all automated decisions produce auditable traces and rollback capabilities.
+Decision governance and policy engines: Separate decision models from policy rules; use a policy engine to manage thresholds, escalation rules, and authorization checks.
+Ensure auditable traces and rollback capabilities.

-• Model lifecycle and testing: Establish a repeatable ML lifecycle: data collection, validation, training, evaluation, deployment, monitoring, and eventual retraining.
-Use offline test benches with historical scenarios to measure impact on lead times and risk scores before production.
+Model lifecycle and testing: Establish an ML lifecycle from data collection to retraining; use offline test benches with historical scenarios to measure impact before production.

-• Data quality and lineage tooling: Track data provenance from source to decision.
-Maintain lineage metadata so auditors can verify how a signal influenced a particular action and under what policies.
+Data quality and lineage tooling: Track provenance from source to decision and maintain lineage metadata for audits.

-• Resilience and reliability: Implement retries, circuit breakers, backpressure handling, and graceful degradation.
-Design for partial outages by supporting safe defaults and automatic fallbacks.
+Resilience and reliability: Implement retries, circuit breakers, backpressure handling, and safe defaults with automatic fallbacks.

-• Security and compliance: Apply least-privilege access, encryption at rest and in transit, and rigorous auditability for procurement actions and supplier data.
-Align with regulatory requirements and internal governance policies.
+Security and compliance: Enforce least-privilege access, encryption at rest and in transit, and auditable procurement actions and supplier data.

-• Observability and SRE readiness: Instrument cross-system traces, metrics, and logs.
-Establish service level objectives for data latency, decision latency, and fault recovery time, and implement runbooks for common incident scenarios.
+Observability and SRE readiness: Instrument traces, metrics, and logs; define SLOs for data latency and decision latency, with incident runbooks for common scenarios.

-• Interoperability and modernization roadmaps: Favor open standards for data formats and APIs to enable incremental modernization and reduce vendor lock-in while preserving governance and security controls.
+Interoperability and modernization roadmaps: Favor open standards for data formats and APIs to enable incremental modernization while preserving governance and security controls.

 Concrete implementation patterns by domain

-• Lead-time visibility and anomaly detection: Combine historical lead-time distributions with real-time signals to identify anomalies.
-Use time-series models to forecast pending lead times and trigger proactive mitigations.
+• Lead-time visibility and anomaly detection: combine historical lead-time distributions with real-time signals to forecast pending lead times and trigger mitigations.

-• Supplier risk scoring: Build composite risk scores from supplier reliability, financial health signals, logistical capacity, and compliance checks.
-Update scores as new signals arrive and escalate when thresholds are breached.
+• Supplier risk scoring: build composite scores from supplier reliability, financial signals, capacity, and compliance; update as signals arrive and escalate when thresholds are breached.

-• Contractual and regulatory alignment: Maintain a living catalog of supplier commitments, penalties, and compliance requirements.
-Flag contract mismatches or expirations that affect long-lead item strategies.
+• Contractual and regulatory alignment: maintain a living catalog of supplier commitments, penalties, and compliance requirements.
+Flag contract expirations that affect long-lead item strategies.

 • End-to-end audit trails: Persist decisions with justification and data snapshots to support audits, post-mortems, and governance reviews.